-2.2 Learner Data Annotation
+2.2 Learner data annotation

-According to Corder (1974) and Ellis (1994), EA comprises four steps: error data collection, error identification - selection of the text spanning an error, error classification and description, and finally explanation and correction.7 Error annotation follows a similar procedure: errors are readily available in learner text, and annotators are asked to identify, classify and correct errors.
+According to Corder (1974) and Ellis (1994), EA comprises four steps: error data collection, error identification - selection of the text spanning an error, error classification and description, and finally explanation and correction.
+Error annotation follows a similar procedure: errors are readily available in learner text, and annotators are asked to identify, classify and correct them.